 Instructions

-- Mix the yeast with sugar and the lukewarm water until the yeast has dissolved completely.
-Add the flour to a large bowl and make a depression in the middle, pour the yeast water into it and mix with some of the flour from the sides.
-Cover with a kitchen towel and let rise in a warm place for about 30 minutes.
+1. Mix the yeast with sugar and lukewarm water in a small bowl until the yeast has dissolved completely.
+Add the flour to a large bowl and make a depression in the center, pour the yeast water into it and mix with a small amount of the flour from the sides.
+Cover The bowl with a kitchen towel and let the yeast bubble up in a warm place for about 30 minutes.

-- Add the salt and olive oil and mix until the dough starts holding together.
-Place the dough on a floured surface and knead for about 4 minutes until soft and smooth.
+2. Add the salt and olive oil and mix until the dough starts holding together.
+Transfer to a floured surface and knead the dough for about 5 minutes until soft and smooth.
 If the dough is too dry, add some more olive oil.
 If the dough is too sticky, add some more flour.
-Form into a ball, place in a bowl, cover and let rise for another 30 minutes in a warm place until the volume has doubled almost.
+Shape the dough into a ball, place in a bowl, cover and let rise for another 30 minutes in a warm place until the volume has (almost) doubled.

 Notes